cisagov/LME/README.md

 ### Log Storage and Search:

-[Elasticsearch](https://www.elastic.co/elasticsearch) is the core component for log storage and search in LME.
-It indexes and stores logs and detections collected from Elastic and Wazuh Agents, allowing for fast, real-time querying of security events.
+As the core component for log search and storage, [Elasticsearch](https://www.elastic.co/elasticsearch) indexes and stores logs and detections collected from Elastic and Wazuh Agents, allowing for fast, real-time querying of security events.
 Elasticsearch enables users to search and filter large datasets efficiently, providing a powerful backend for data analysis and visualization in Kibana.
 Its scalability and flexibility make it essential for handling the high-volume log data generated across different endpoints within LME's architecture.

 ### Data Visualization and Querying:
 [Kibana](https://www.elastic.co/kibana) is the visualization and analytics interface in LME, providing users with tools to visualize and monitor log data stored in Elasticsearch.
 It enables the creation of custom dashboards and visualizations, allowing users to easily track security events, detect anomalies, and analyze trends.
 Kibana's intuitive interface supports real-time insights into the security posture of an organization, making it an essential tool for data-driven decision-making in LME’s centralized logging and security monitoring framework.